 Swamp Head Brewing out of Gainesville holds beer-pairing dinners fairly regularly.

 Jacksonville’s rapidly growing Intuition Ale Works has embraced dinners highlighting the “slow food” movement.

 Really, it’s too much to keep up with, which is a great thing.
 The more that people are aware of the varied and complex tastes of craft beer that make a meal so much more enjoyable, the better it is for all of craft beer geekdom.

-Sure, you could spend your evenings watching reruns of your favorite zombie-heavy television, trying your luck on Party Poker Video, or reading beer blogs.
+Sure, you could spend your evenings watching reruns of your favorite zombie-heavy television, playing video games, or reading beer blogs.
 But every once in a while, make a reservation for one of the many beer dinners being held throughout the state.

 You won’t regret it.